xjodoin/django-mem0-client/README.md

 - `history(memory_id)`: Get the history of changes for a memory
 - `reset()`: Reset the memory store

+Detailed API documentation can be found in the [mem0 official documentation](https://github.com/mem0ai/mem0#api-reference).

 ## Configuration

 The client accepts the same configuration parameters as the original mem0 `Memory` class through the `MemoryConfig` object.
+See the [mem0 configuration documentation](https://github.com/mem0ai/mem0#configuration) for details.

 ## Integration with Existing Django Projects